-Members of the Shinnecock Nation and other indigenous communities gathered at Agawam Park in Southampton Monday for a holiday celebration.
+Members of the Shinnecock Nation and other Indigenous communities gathered at Agawam Park in Southampton on Monday for an Indigenous Peoples' Day celebration.
 NewsdayTV's Ken Buffa reports.
-Credit: Newsday/James Carbone; NewsdayTV
+Credit: Newsday / James Carbone; NewsdayTV

 Members of the Shinnecock Nation and other indigenous communities celebrated their culture Monday with Southampton residents, aiming to spread awareness about the importance of Indigenous Peoples' Day.